ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 A simple metaphor for a smart contract is a vending machine, which works somewhat similarly to a smart contract - specific inputs guarantee predetermined outputs.

 - You select a product
-- The vending machine verifies the amount payable to purchase the product
+- The vending machine returns the amount required to purchase the product
 - You insert the correct amount
 - The vending machine verifies you have inserted the correct amount
 - The vending machine dispenses the product of choice